The United States economy is completely built on a thought abstraction, through fiat currency.

 How does this directly apply to the United States?

-To illustrate that, look at this beautiful drawing of the United States and our economy.
+To illustrate, look at this beautiful drawing of the United States and our economy.

 It starts right in the middle with farmer Frank, the little guy with the hat.
 He has a plot of land and he grows corn.

-He supplies so much corn that it goes to all the individuals, the average Joe and Jane's in the economy.
+He supplies so much corn that it goes to all the citizens participating in the economy.

 The way they make money is by trading goods and services back and forth to one another.

-So, the individual on the bottom imports cell phones and sells them to the person on the top.
-That person imports clothing shirts and sells them to the person in the middle.
+So, the individual at the bottom of the image imports cell phones and sells them to the person near the top.
+The person receiving the cell phones happens to imports clothing which they sell to the person in the middle.

 The guy in the middle imports model trucks and sells them also.
 So it goes back and forth, but notice the only thing that's being produced in the United States is corn.